Women at Iberdrola Group

 Acting for effective gender equality

-Women represent 23% of Iberdrola's workforce1.
+Almost half of the contracts -37%- formalized in 2022 at Iberdrola were for women under 30 years of age.
 Although the progress made so far is significant, our goal is to continue moving forward to become an international benchmark in equality, both inside and outside the company.

 Within Iberdrola group we maintain a firm commitment to our human capital as our best asset and the key to our success, and we are firmly behind a social model committed to professional excellence and a good quality of life for our employees.
 For all these reasons, our corporate policy focuses on creating a favourable framework for labour relations based on equal opportunities, non-discrimination and respect for diversity.